Date of birth: January 20th, 2001, Piliscsaba, Hungary Address: Lerchenfelder Straße, 139, 1070, Vienna, Austria

 This allowed me to have the chance to see two different countries, their advantages and disadvantages and led to having a larger perspective.

 I am a very enthusiastic person, who likes thinking and speaking.
-At school I’m studying three foreign languages: German, English and Russian.
+I am fluent in Hungarian, German, English and learn Russian.